apache/cordova-coho/docs/plugins-release-process.md

 # Interactive Plugins Release

-Though we are still working out some kinks, it is recommend to try the new coho interactive plugins release command which will handle many of the manual steps listed below.
+Though we are still working out some kinks, it is recommended to try the new coho interactive plugins release command which will handle many of the manual steps listed below.

 `coho prepare-plugins-release`